Privacy Policy

 Canada

-If you're in the EU or UK and would prefer to contact a designated representative, email us and we'll route you.
+If you're in the EU or UK, email us and we'll do our best to assist with your request.
 If we can't resolve something to your satisfaction, you can always complain to your local data protection authority (see section 8 for links).